bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 So if you're interested in kind of topic of how to maintain the peg stability at least somewhat you can you can find more information there
 So and this is important to note.
 There's a real limitation here, right?
-Like this is not a Token where you're gonna store your value It literally cannot act as a store of value.
+Like this is not a token where you're gonna store your value It literally cannot act as a Store of Value.
 You'd be crazy to move in a million dollars into a spacechain and expect to get your value back somehow when you sell the token to a third party.
 That's never going to happen.
 Really, so that is the one limitation where the only use cases for these chains are things that do not require you to have a Store of Value on there, or decentralized Store of Value I should say.
 So that might raise the question, well what are these chains good for if you can't store value?
 Well, we're going to get into that.

+## Why Burning Bitcoin Is Not a Problem

+Ruben Somsen: 00:21:35

 But first, I want to mention that I think a lot of people have this feeling where, wait a second, you're asking me to burn my Bitcoins?
 That really feels bad, man.
 I don't want to burn my Bitcoins.